carlosmunozrodriguez/Minicloner/README.md

 # minicloner
-Small library to deep clone objects
+Small library for .NET to deep clone objects